top of page

 (Qu'est-ce que la philosophie?
 1991)

-Bloodsmell: The metaphysical presence of spilled blood in Lafferty’s fiction, where violence is never mere spectacle but always signifies—justice or mercy, judgment or redemption, punishment or sacrifice.
+Bloodsmell: The metaphysical presence of spilled blood in Lafferty’s fiction, where violence is never mere spectacle but signifies, justice or mercy, judgment or redemption, punishment or sacrifice.
 Blood in Lafferty’s world insists on meaning, drawing from biblical and sacramental traditions in which suffering is either merited and redemptive or unmerited and damning.
 The bloodsmell is the inescapable scent of these metaphysical realities.

-Compensatory Fabulation: A narrative strategy that deliberately employs flat characters—usually considered literary weaknesses—and transforms them into strengths through inventive storytelling, allusive depth, and intricate narrative concealment.
-In R. A. Lafferty’s fiction, this technique allows for unique effects by shifting narrative complexity away from character psychology and toward sophisticated literary games, clever emplotment, destabilized genre conventions, theological depth, and logogriphs, thus compensating for the absence of rounded, psychologically intricate characterization.
+Compensatory Fabulation: Lafferty's storytelling strategy that uses flat characters, usually considered literary weaknesses, and transforms them into strengths through inventive storytelling, allusive depth, and intricate narrative concealment.
+In his fiction, this technique allows for unique effects by shifting narrative complexity away from character psychology and toward sophisticated literary games, clever emplotment, destabilized genre conventions, theological depth, and logogriphs, thus compensating for the absence of rounded, psychologically focused characterizations and the reality effects they create for readers.

 Deflected Attention: Lafferty often plays with misplaced focus, where characters (and readers) fixate on the wrong details.
 Instead of seeing the deeper reality, they become absorbed in spectacle, trivialities, or over-analysis.
 His fiction critiques this habit, urging a shift in perception toward what truly matters.